On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Introduction

 \defproblem{ \textsc{Connected Flow}}{$G = (V,E)$, $D \subseteq V$, $\Dem : D \to \N$, $\Dis: E \to \N$, $\Ca: E \to \N\cup\{\infty \}$}{Find a function $f : E \to \N$ such that \begin{itemize} [noitemsep,topsep=2pt] \item $G_f$ is connected, \item for every $v \in V$ we have $\sum_{(u,v)\in E} f(u,v) = \sum_{(v,u)\in E} f(v,u)$, \item for every $v \in D$ we have $\sum_{(u,v)\in E} f(u,v) = \Dem(v)$, \item for every $e \in E: f(e) \le \Ca(e)$, \end{itemize} and the value $\Dis(f) = \sum_{e \in E} \Dis(e)f(e)$ is minimized.}

 Note that $G_f$ in the above definition is Eulerian (every vertex has the same in and out degree), so it is strongly connected if and only if it is weakly connected.
-We define \textsc{Flow} as the \textsc{Connected Flow} problem without the connectivity requirement. \textsc{Flow} can be solved in polynomial time \footnote{In Appendix~\ref{sec:problemdefs} we show that \textsc{Flow} is equivalent to the \textsc{Min Cost Flow} problem, which is polynomial-time solvable.}. \textsc{MVTSP} is a special case of \textsc{Connected Flow}, where $D=V$ and capacities are infinite.
+We define \textsc{Flow} as the \textsc{Connected Flow} problem without the connectivity requirement, which can be solved in polynomial time\footnote{In Appendix~\ref{sec:problemdefs} we show that \textsc{Flow} is equivalent to the \textsc{Min Cost Flow} problem, which is polynomial-time solvable.}. \textsc{MVTSP} is a special case of \textsc{Connected Flow}, where $D=V$ and capacities are infinite.
 Formal definitions of these problems can be found in Appendix~\ref{sec:problemdefs}.

-\paragraph*{Organization.} The remainder of this paper is organized as follows: in Section~\ref{sec:appdx} we study the parametrisation by the number of demand vertices.
-We show NP-completeness and discuss the reduction of the infinite capacities case of \textsc{Connected Flow} to \textsc{MVTSP}.
+\paragraph*{Organization.} The remainder of this paper is organized as follows: in Section~\ref{sec:appdx} we study the parameterization by the number of demand vertices.
+We show \textsf{NP}-completeness and discuss the reduction of the infinite capacities case of \textsc{Connected Flow} to \textsc{MVTSP}.

-In Section~\ref{sec:vert_cover} we first introduce an extension of a lemma from Kowalik et al.~\cite{kowalik_et_al:LIPIcs:2020:12932} that shows that we can transform a solution to the \textsc{Flow} relaxation to include a specific edge set from a solution of the original \textsc{Connected Flow} instance, without changing too many edges.
+In Section~\ref{sec:vert_cover} we first introduce an extension of a lemma from Kowalik et al.~\cite{kowalik_et_al:LIPIcs:2020:12932} that shows that we can transform an optimal solution to the \textsc{Flow} relaxation to include a specific edge set from an optimal solution of the original \textsc{Connected Flow} instance, without changing too many edges.
 This lemma is subsequently used in Section~\ref{sec:dp} to prove Theorem~\ref{thm:XFPT} and in Section~\ref{sec:polyker} to prove Theorem~\ref{thm:Xkernel}.

-In Section~\ref{sec:pathw} we discuss the parametrisation by treewidth and pathwidth, giving a Dynamic Programing algorithm for \textsc{Connected Flow} and a matching lower bound for \textsc{MVTSP}.
+In Section~\ref{sec:pathw} we discuss the parameterization by treewidth and pathwidth, giving a Dynamic Programming algorithm for \textsc{Connected Flow} and a matching lower bound for \textsc{MVTSP}.